-A statement indicating whether the applicant or a contractor will be performing the HVHHF operations.
-If a contractor will be performing the HVHHF operations, provide the contractor's name, address and telephone number, and the direct telephone number of the person responsible for HVHHF operations at the well site for the contractor.
-If any information is not known about the contractor at this time, the application shall be supplemented as soon as possible and in all events before the HVHHF operations begin;
+A statement indicating whether the applicant or a contractor will be performing the high volume horizontal hydraulic fracturing operations.
+If a contractor will be performing the high volume horizontal hydraulic fracturing operations, provide the contractor's name, address and telephone number, and the direct telephone number of the person responsible for high volume horizontal hydraulic fracturing operations at the well site for the contractor.
+If any information is not known about the contractor at this time, the application shall be supplemented as soon as possible and in all events before the high volume horizontal hydraulic fracturing operations begin;

+27) Violations Report

-5) Violations Report A violations report indicating whether the applicant or any parent, subsidiary or affiliate of the applicant has pending Notices of Violations or Director's Decisions under the Act, this Part, the Illinois Oil and Gas Act, or the administrative rules promulgated under that Act;
+A violations report indicating whether the applicant or any parent, subsidiary or affiliate of the applicant has pending Notices of Violations or Director's Decisions under the Act, this Part, the Illinois Oil and Gas Act, or the administrative rules promulgated under that Act; and